-Homeowners who are looking to go solar have lots of questions.
-It’s a big decision and investment, so naturally they want to understand every last detail about buying and owning a new solar system.
+Homeowners who are looking to go solar have a lot of questions.
+It’s a big decision and serious investment, so, naturally, they want to understand every last detail about buying and owning a new solar system.
 Questions range from “How much will my system cost?” to “Do my panels work in bad weather?”

-How long do solar panels last???
+How long will my solar panels last?

 Solar panels are made to last several decades.
-In fact, the first modern solar panel is still producing energy more than 60 years after its creation.
+In fact, the first modern solar panel is still producing energy more than 60 years after its creation, which is pretty promising.
 Every year, solar panel manufacturers discover new tech to incorporate into their panels, making it impossible to know exactly how long the latest and greatest panels will last.

 Solar Panel Degradation